TravellerMy Pattaya trip was amazing! Now I just need to get back to Bangkok’s airport.

 How to Buy Tickets

-You have three easy ways to grab a seat:
+You have two easy ways to grab a seat:

-- Online Booking: For peace of mind, book via the official site: tcl99web.transport.co.th
+- Online Booking (Recommended): For peace of mind and to secure your seat in advance, it’s best to book via the official site: tcl99web.transport.co.th.

-Booking Tip: The list of stations is long, so don’t waste time scrolling!
-Just type ‘PATTAYA’ in the departure search box and ‘BANGKOK’ or the airport name in the arrival box to find your bus instantly.
+💡 Booking Tip: The station list on the official site is long, so don’t waste time scrolling!
+Just type ‘PATTAYA’ in the departure box and ‘BANGKOK’ or the airport name in the arrival box to find your bus instantly.

 Why We Recommend It